The Strategic Team

 Philippines

-Kathryn Pauso is an accomplished USAID Grants Specialist with more than a decade of experience in international development spanning Southeast Asia, the Middle East, Africa, and the US.
-She specializes in blended finance, fostering private sector collaborations to drive resource mobilization and project sustainability.
-An Edward S. Mason Fellow, she earned her Master’s in Public Administration from Harvard Kennedy School.
+Our donor prospecting work is led by Team Strategist Kathryn Pauso, an accomplished grants specialist with more than a decade of experience in international development spanning Southeast Asia, the Middle East, Africa, and the United States.
+Kat's lead generation system leverages funding databases and tax filings and offers a range of tools to streamline funder research, including in-depth donor intelligence reports, financial insights, and tailored pathways to maximize opportunities.
+An Edward S. Mason Fellow, Kat earned her Master’s in Public Administration from Harvard Kennedy School.

 Kelsea-Marie Pym (she/her)